openstack/governance/reference/charter.rst

 Voters for TC seats ("AC")
 ==========================

-The TC seats are elected by the Active Contributors ("AC"), which are a subset of the Foundation Individual Members.
-Individual Members who committed a change to a repository under any of the official OpenStack Project Teams (as defined in :ref:`projects`) over the last two 6-month release cycles are automatically considered AC by their technical contributions which are easy to mine and count.
+The TC seats are elected by the Active Contributors ("AC"), who are a subset of the Foundation Individual Members.
+Individual Members who committed a change to a repository under the governance of the OpenStack Technical Committee (see: :ref:`projects`, :ref:`tc-repos` and :ref:`sig-repos`) over the last two 6-month release cycles are automatically considered AC by their technical contributions which are easy to mine and count.
 Specific contributors who did not have a change recently accepted in one of the OpenStack projects, but nevertheless consider themselves a contributor